RhaxmaSamson/FEEDBACK-ANALYSIS-SOURCE/README.md

 TO CREATE A RESTAURANT REVIEW FEEDBACK ANALYSIS USING PHP FIRST INSTALL XAMPP IN YOUR PC
 THEN START APACHE and MYSQL
-create your file in vscode and then run
+create your file in vscode and then run the application